UEFA Euro 2004: Summary

 Group A opened with a shock as Greece, ranked outsiders from start, defeated the hosts 2–1.
 Giorgos Karagounis put the Greeks ahead after only seven minutes and Angelos Basinas made it 2–0 from the penalty spot on 51 minutes.
 A stoppage-time goal by Cristiano Ronaldo proved no more than a consolation.
 Greece then drew with Spain before losing to Russia in their last group stage game.
 Portugal recovered from their opening defeat by defeating Russia 2–0, who had their keeper Sergei Ovchinnikov sent off.
 Nuno Gomes scored the winning goal against Spain, which ensured Portugal finished top of Group A. Greece advanced to the quarter-finals as runners-up, ahead of Spain on goals scored.

-France, the holders, scored twice in stoppage time to go from 1–0 down to beat England 2–1.
+Defending champions France scored twice in stoppage time to go from 1–0 down to beat England 2–1.
 Zinedine Zidane scored both goals; the second from the penalty spot.
 England's other two games were memorable for the performances of their young star Wayne Rooney.
 Only 18 at the time, Rooney's goal-scoring ability proved instrumental in victories over Switzerland (3–0) and Croatia (4–2).
 France and England qualified from the group as winners and runners-up respectively.

 Group C featured a three-way tie between Sweden, Denmark and Italy.
 All matches between the three sides had ended in draws and all three had beaten Bulgaria.
 Italy were ultimately eliminated on the number of goals scored after Sweden and Denmark drew 2–2 and qualified as group winners and runners-up.
 The Italians accused Sweden and Denmark of fixing their match, as both sides knew that a 2–2 result would advance them both over Italy, but UEFA dismissed the complaint.

 The Czech Republic won Group D as the only team to win all three of their group matches.
 They defeated Latvia 2–1, the Netherlands 3–2, and Germany 2–1.
 It was another disappointing European campaign for the Germans, who failed to advance from the group stage for the second consecutive time.
 The Netherlands claimed a quarter-final berth as runners-up.

 In the first quarter-final between England and Portugal, the English opened the score after only two minutes through Michael Owen.
 Portugal's constant attacking pressure from then on resulted in Hélder Postiga's 83rd-minute equaliser.
 In the dying minutes, Owen hit the Portuguese crossbar and Sol Campbell headed in the rebound, but the goal was ruled out by referee Urs Meier for a foul on the Portuguese goalkeeper Ricardo.
 The sides exchanged goals in extra-time, sending the match to a penalty shoot-out.
 Portugal won 6–5, as Ricardo saved from Darius Vassell and then scored the winning goal himself.